moj-analytical-services/writing_functions_in_r/README.md

   - `dplyr` is the package we’ll use to create summary tables from the data.
   - `stringr` provides functions that can be used to manipulate strings.
-  - `purrr` provides functions to make the use of vectors and user-defined functions easier.
   - `lubridate` provides functions that help with manipulating dates.

 <!-- end list -->